 Paul Walker plays an undercover cop trying to infiltrate a street racing gang led by Vin Diesel.

 The Fast and the Furious is about Brian O’Connor (Paul Walker), a Los Angeles police detective and auto racing enthusiast who has been asked to infiltrate a street racing gang so that the police can arrest the drivers who have been hijacking cargo trucks.
 To accomplish this, Brian starts hanging out at a restaurant run by Mia Toretto (Jordana Brewster), who is the sister of Dominic Toretto (Vin Diesel), a top street racing driver and leader of the gang.
 At the same time, Brian has landed a job in a local racing store that sells nitrous oxide boosters and other equipment to soup up racing cars.
-While Dominic and some of his cronies are supicious of O’Connor and try to drive him away, he keeps coming back and Mia soon takes a romantic interest in Brian.
-Eventually Dominic warms to Brian also, because of his enthusiam and desire to learn about racing but especially after he rescues Dominic from a police dragnet.
+While Dominic and some of his cronies are suspicious of O’Connor and try to drive him away, he keeps coming back and Mia soon takes a romantic interest in Brian.
+Eventually Dominic warms to Brian also, because of his enthusiasm and desire to learn about racing but especially after he rescues Dominic from a police dragnet.

 Brian climbs onto the roof of Mia’s car to save one of the hijackers.